Shuffle/Shuffle-docs/docs/organizations.md

 ```

+### Using Multiple Environments
+The reason you would...

+TBD

 ### Health
 Shuffle has a health check API that can be used to check the health of your Shuffle instance.
 It's related endpoints are available at: